Dr James Stanfield, Lecturer

 Does it work?

 The final written assignment is a choice of three big questions on subjects that we will not have discussed in class in any detail and students are invited to choose the question which they think is the most challenging.
 By attempting to answer a big question each week the students are much better prepared for this final assessment.
 As module leader the blogs also provide immediate feedback on which students may need additional support and encouragement.
-I can’t be sure but it’s possible that writing a short blog each week in English also helps international students develop their writing skills.
+I can’t be sure but it’s possible that writing a short blog each week also helps students develop their writing skills.
 Towards the end of the module we also discuss the importance of having an online profile which they control and manage themselves and also how their online content could in the future help to support their search for employment.
 I think many of the students will now continue to develop their online profile in the future.

 While this use of blogging is sustainable for a class of 30 students it may be unsustainable for larger classes due to the amount of time that is needed to read and comment on blogs.
 For larger classes some form of peer review mechanism would be required where small groups of students are invited to comment on each other’s blogs.
 There is also the potential to link the blogs more closely to how the students are assessed.